material-motion/material-motion/specifications/runtime_plugins.md

 ### Event: new target

-Each time a new target is referenced, the Runtime should send an event.
+The Runtime should send an event each time a new target is referenced.

 The receivers of this event should be allowed to return a new "shadow" instance of the target.
 This shadow instance will be provided to the Actors.

 This event enables the "view duplication" plugin.